ncatlab/nlab-content/pages/3/8/1/9/9183/content.md

 There are two potential resolutions to this problem: a) Either dark matter is more "exotic" than assumed in these simulations, such as being [[fuzzy dark matter]] or similar.
 Or, b), more mundanely, the existing simulations do not properly resolve a subtle effect shown already by more ordinary dark matter.

 Recent investigations support possibility b), indicating that the density cusps seen in previous simulations are but an artifact of overly simplified numerical models, and that would-be cusps are diluted and hence smoothed out by bursty star formation leading to dark matter heating ([Pontzen-Governato 14](#PontzenGovernato14), [Read-Walker-Steger-18](#ReadWalkerSteger18)) and/or by dynamical friction in the interstallar medium ([ESH 01](#ESH01)).
+See [Read 19](#Read19) for review.

 From [[Justin Read]] [22 Aug 2018](https://twitter.com/ReadDark/status/1032176578808168448) on [Read-Walker-Steger 18](#ReadWalkerSteger18):